Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 Create longer articles

 A 2000+ word article definitely takes more time to read when compared to a 300 word article, right?
-Usually it takes more than 5 minutes for someone to read a longer article, which means, by creating long form of content, you can easily increase your page dwell time.
+Usually it takes more than 5 minutes for someone to read a longer article, which means, by creating long form of content, you can easily increase your page time.

 As you can see above, the average page length of top 5 positions in Google is around 2000 words.
 That means, Google also prefers to rank detailed contents.